SoDvc2226/CDK-Branch-and-Bound/README.md

 ## Expected output

 The script prints the iteration-by-iteration Branch-and-Bound trace and then a final summary.
-For the POP above, the first-order CDK/CDK configuration closes the tree in four branching iterations.
+For the POP above, the first-order CDK-BaB configuration closes the tree in four branching iterations.
 A representative final summary is:

 ```text